Team Members

 Family Law

-• Representing clients in respect of children’s matters involving disputes about the interpretation of shared care under the Family Law Act 1975 (Cth).
+• Representing clients in respect of children’s matters under the constantly evolving parenting provisions of the Family Law Act 1975 (Cth).

 • Assisting clients to address unwelcome recommendations in a family report about their children’s arrangements and other issues that may affect parenting matters, such as mental illness, alcohol or drugs or parental alienation.